 Quick answer

-A first edition of A Key to Uncle Tom's Cabin by Harriet Beecher Stowe (John P. Jewett & Company, 1853) is identified by: The first issue carries the Hobart and Robbins stereotype-foundry imprint on the copyright page and was issued in tall 8vo format, collating 262 pages plus publisher's advertisements.
+A first edition of A Key to Uncle Tom's Cabin by Harriet Beecher Stowe (John P. Jewett & Company, 1853) is identified by: First edition, 1853: tall 8vo, 262 pp. The true first is the 1853 Boston edition (John P.

 Checklist — a true first has these: